varlatan/workoutdiarynplans-privacy/privacy-policy.md

 The security of your personal information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.

+Refund Policy for Subscriptions

+Please note that all purchases of subscriptions within this app are final and non-refundable.
+By subscribing, you agree that no refunds will be provided for unused portions of your subscription.

 Changes To This Privacy Policy

-This Privacy Policy is effective as of 10/7/2024 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of 22/11/2024 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 If we make any material changes to this Privacy Policy, we will notify you either through the email address you have provided us, or by placing a prominent notice on our app.